opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 Then you have to choose four or five communities with different characteristics.

 ### How do I reach local communities?
-The first step to involve citizens of different communities is undoubtedly inform and share goals, methods and tools.
+The first step to involve citizens of different communities is inform and share goals, methods and tools.
 ### How do I pitch my idea?

 ### What do I have to offer?